Enhanced Imply Private on Google Kubernetes Engine is a Beta feature. For more information, see Experimental features.

 1) asia-east1 2) asia-east2 3) asia-northeast1 4) asia-southeast1 5) australia-southeast1 6) europe-north1 7) europe-west1 8) europe-west2 9) europe-west3 10) europe-west4 11) northamerica-northeast1 12) southamerica-east1 13) us-central1 14) us-east1 15) us-east4 16) us-west1 Select a region [us-central1]:

 Enter the number corresponding to the region that you want to use for the deployment, and press enter.

 Next you will be prompted whether to deploy the resources across multiple availability zones in the region.
 When deployed across multiple availability zones, Imply is more resilient to failures in any one particular zone.

-Press enter to take the default of using multiple zones, or enter no, for a single zone deployment, and press enter.
+Press enter to accept the default of using multiple zones, or enter no for a single zone deployment, and press enter.
 We recommend using multiple zones.

 Next you will be prompted whether to create a new VPC to use, or to use an existing VPC, and will be asked details about the CIDR block to use for the deployment.
 This is the network that the Imply deployment will use when deploying resources.

 Creating a separate VPC is recommended but if you require the Imply cluster to run in an existing VPC to be able to access resources that cannot otherwise be access you can select an existing VPC.
 Note: When using an existing VPC please ensure that private service networking is enabled to allow the Imply cluster to communicate with GCP services.
 Create a new VPC [yes]: CIDR Range for the Imply Cluster to use [10.128.0.0/16]: